rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/STA130/W2/Scatterplots.md

 		- one on the x-axis
 		- other one on the y-axis
 	- → One point for each observation
+		- Missing values do not appear in the scatterplot

 ## Features of the association between two numerical variables